 This intense eight-day virtual course provides participants with hands-on experience learning and applying both the technical science and social science of Lean.
 The technical science of Lean focuses on learning and applying Lean tools and techniques, while the social science aspect of it focuses on people and organizational development.
 Both are necessary for an effective Lean implementation.

 “Lean thinking/training should be required of all senior leadership in the hospital setting.
 The ability to improve so many processes, once you understand them, is powerful.”- Anonymous.

-A comprehensive 8-day continuous improvement course for healthcare professionals
+A comprehensive 8-day virtual continuous improvement course for healthcare professionals.

-Class Dates to be Determined, starting Fridays in September.
+Starting Fridays in October.
 Class topics to include: